Seasonal Programs

 My child is just learning.
 Is there a program for them?

 Yes!
 Micro Blazers and Mini Blazers may be a great fit depending on age and comfort on snow.
-If your child is brand new to skiing or riding, we also recommend our Schoolhouse Programs, which are designed for first-timers and early learners.
+If your child is brand new to skiing or riding, we also recommend our Schoolhouse Programs.
+Check out our Schoolhouse Lesson Packs for savings on multiple group lessons, on sale for a limited time at the beginning of the season.